 Subscribe to your competition

-Know what your competitors are doing inside your accounts with verified competitor activity events available in Clay, Claude, your CRM, and Slack.
+Know what your competitors are doing inside your accounts with verified competitor activities available in Clay, Claude, your CRM, and Slack.

 claude_code · deal_intelligence_mcp